MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/automatically-create-update-records.md

 ### Create contacts for unknown senders using rule owner context

-By default, a contact for unknown email sender is created with the email owner context.
+By default, a contact for unknown email sender is created with the email recipient's context.
 To switch to use the rule owner permissions to create the new contact, you can configure the msdyn_ArcCreateContactWithRuleOwner environment variable as follows:

 1. Go to the [Power Apps](https://make.powerapps.com) portal.